nickrw/TWGbot/README.md

   * The role of the selected player is revealed to the channel.
   * The Day is ended, without a lunch.
 Votes for that day's lynch are discarded.

+  One third of players are immune to the vigilante's attack.
+These players are chosen randomly at the start of the game from the entire set of players so can be of any role (including the vigilante).

   Normally the vigilante never survives the following Night as the villagers know that the vigilante can't be the wolf.